vtex-apps/store-graphql/README.md

-# store-data-graphql
+# vtex.store-graphql

-GraphQL schema and resolvers for the VTEX api for the catalog and orders.
+GraphQL schema and resolvers for the VTEX api.